-Thrombosis prophylaxis is effective in preventing the formation of blood clots, their lodging in the veins, and their development into thromboemboli that can travel through the circulatory system to cause obstruction and subsequent tissue death in other organs.
+Thrombosis prophylaxis effectively prevents the formation of blood clots, their lodging in the veins, and their development into thromboembolism that can travel through the circulatory system to cause obstruction and subsequent tissue death in other organs.

 Clarence Crafoord is credited with the first use of thrombosis prophylaxis in the 1930s.

-The development of blood clots can be interrupted and prevented by the use of medications, changes in risk factors, and other interventions.
+The development of blood clots can be interrupted and prevented by using medications, changes in risk factors, and other interventions.

 Some risk factors can be modified.
 These would be weight loss, increased exercise, and cessation of oral contraceptives.
 Moving during travel periods is a modifiable behavior.

-Prevention of blood clots includes the use of medications that interrupt the complex clotting cascade and change the proteins necessary for clotting.
+Prevention of blood clots includes medications that interrupt the complex clotting cascade and change the proteins necessary for clotting.
 Antiplatelet drugs also have an effect in preventing clot formation.

-If a blood clot has already formed in a blood vessel, treatment will differ significantly from clot prevention.
+Treatment will differ significantly from clot prevention if a blood clot has already formed in a blood vessel.
 Hemolytic drugs are used.
 These are medications that will help dissolve the clot.

 Physical interventions are contraindicated due to the risk of the clot migrating to distant sites such as the heart, brain, and lungs.
-Once a clot has formed, the person will be prescribed bed rest and will remain relatively immobile until the clot is undetectable.
+Once a clot has formed, the person will be prescribed bed rest and remain relatively immobile until the lump is undetectable.

-Thrombosis prophylaxis is often prescribed for hospitalized patients on a routine basis by various means.
+Thrombosis prophylaxis is often prescribed for hospitalized patients on a routine basis.
 Blood thinners are often prescribed.
 Preoperatively, some patients receive low molecular weight heparin once daily.

 Additional risk factors such as obesity, illness, malignancies, lengthy surgeries, and immobility can influence the prescribed dose.

-Anticoagulant medications prevent blood clots from forming in people who are at high risk of developing them.
-Treatment of blood clots that have already formed is controlled with the use of anti-haemolytics (‘anticoagulants’).
+Anticoagulant medications prevent blood clots from forming in people at high risk of developing them.
+Treatment of blood clots that have already started is controlled with anti-hemolytic (‘anticoagulants’).

-The following list describes some of the most common medications used to prevent blood clots.
+The following list describes some of the most common medications to prevent blood clots.

-Note that in general, since blood clotting is inhibited, a side effect is typically bleeding, although it can be reversed by giving a drug that stops the bleeding or by discontinuing the drug itself.
+Since blood clotting is inhibited, a side effect is typically bleeding.
+However, it can be reversed by giving a drug that stops the bleeding or discontinuing the medication itself.